Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Experiments

 In this section, we evaluate the conditional models on a per-class basis.
-However, since FID is biased on small datasets and offers limited insight as a single scalar metric, we rely on Precision, Recall, and F1 generative metrics\footnote{Precision quantifies sample quality (sharpness), Recall reflects mode coverage and F1 is their harmornic mean.
-Together they allows us to gain deeper insight into the models' behavior.} \cite{precision_recall}.
-Our results on CelebA are shown in Figure~\ref{precision recall f1 celeba}, with additional results for SVHN-LT and CIFAR100-LT included in Appendix \ref{per class eval}.
+Since FID can be biased on small datasets and offers limited insight as a single scalar metric, we rely on Precision, Recall, and F1 metrics \citep{precision_recall}.
+Our results on CelebA are shown in Figure~\ref{precision recall f1 celeba}, with additional results for SVHN-LT and CIFAR100-LT included in Appendix~\ref{per class eval}.

-On the CelebA dataset (Figure~\ref{precision recall f1 celeba}), C-$t^3$VAE improves Recall and F1 on the most imbalanced attribute (Mustache), but not on more balanced ones (Male, Smiling) which is an expected behavior.
-However, surprisingly, for the attribute Young (imbalance ratio 3.5), C-VAE performs slightly better this suggests that there is a regime where Gaussian priors may still suffice.
+On CelebA (Figure~\ref{precision recall f1 celeba}), C-$t^3$VAE improves Recall and F1 on the most imbalanced attribute (Mustache), but not on more balanced ones (Male, Smiling), which is expected.
+When class imbalance is moderate (e.g., Young attribute with $\rho = 3.5$), C-VAE slightly outperforms C-$t^3$VAE, indicating that Gaussian priors suffice when encoder variance and decoder flexibility can compensate for small frequency skew.
+This suggests the presence of a regime where Gaussian priors may suffice.
 To explore this, we vary the imbalance ratio on SVHN-LT from $100$ to $1$ and plot the results in Figure~\ref{fine grained evaluation svhn}.
-This figure shows there is a threshold $\rho \approx 3$ before which C-VAE performs better; beyond that, \mbox{C-$t^3$VAE} has the advantage.
-Also, we notice that the more the imbalance ratio increases, the more FID gap becomes more significant and in favor of the C-$t^3$VAE.
+This figure shows a threshold around $\rho \approx 5$: below it C-VAE can be better, while above it \mbox{C-$t^3$VAE} has the advantage.
+As the imbalance ratio increases, the FID gap grows in favor of C-$t^3$VAE.
+For moderate imbalance ($\rho < 5$), encoder variance and decoder flexibility can compensate for frequency skew; beyond this regime, posterior--prior mismatch grows nonlinearly, and Gaussian priors increasingly compress minority-class latent regions.
+Heavy-tailed class-conditional priors mitigate this compression by permitting larger dispersion without penalizing minority likelihood, explaining the observed transition.

-For the SVHN-LT dataset (Figures in Appendix \ref{per class eval}), when comparing the C-$t^3$VAE to the C-VAE, the C-$t^3$VAE achieves significantly higher Recall and competitive Precision.
-This indicates a better coverage of data modes and maintaining images quality which yields higher F1 scores especially on tail classes.
-For the CIFAR100-LT dataset (Figures in Appendix~\ref{per class eval}), C-VAE often achieves high Precision but zero Recall, indicating mode collapse.
-In contrast, the C-$t^3$VAE preserves Recall at the cost of slightly lower Precision, also resulting in improved F1 scores.
-Consequently, on the SVHN-LT CIFAR100-LT and CelebA datasets, C-$t^3$VAE sets itself as the most reliable method for fair, high quality image generation.
+For SVHN-LT (Figures in Appendix~\ref{per class eval}), \mbox{C-$t^3$VAE} achieves higher Recall and competitive Precision compared to C-VAE, indicating better mode coverage while maintaining image quality, which yields higher F1 scores, especially on tail classes.
+For CIFAR100-LT (Figures in Appendix~\ref{per class eval}), C-VAE often attains high Precision but near-zero Recall, indicating mode collapse.
+In contrast, C-$t^3$VAE preserves Recall at the cost of slightly lower Precision, resulting in improved F1 scores.
+Consequently, on SVHN-LT, CIFAR100-LT, and CelebA, C-$t^3$VAE is the most reliable method in our study for high-imbalance settings within the VAE family.